flatcar-archive/flatcar-docs/os/quickstart.md

 If you don't have a Flatcar Linux machine running, check out the guides on [running Flatcar Linux][running-container-linux] on most cloud providers ([EC2][ec2-docs], [Rackspace][rackspace-docs], [GCE][gce-docs]), virtualization platforms ([Vagrant][vagrant-docs], [VMware][vmware-docs], [OpenStack][openstack-docs], [QEMU/KVM][qemu-docs]) and bare metal servers ([PXE][pxe-docs], [iPXE][ipxe-docs], [ISO][iso-docs], [Installer][install-docs]).
 With any of these guides you will have machines up and running in a few minutes.

 It's highly recommended that you set up a cluster of at least 3 machines &mdash; it's not as much fun on a single machine.
 If you don't want to break the bank, [Vagrant][vagrant-docs] allows you to run an entire cluster on your laptop.
-For a cluster to be properly bootstrapped, you have to provide ideally an [Ignition config][ignition] (generated from a [Flatcar Linux Config][cl-configs]), or possibly a cloud-config, via user-data, which is covered in each platform's guide.
+For a cluster to be properly bootstrapped, you have to provide ideally an [Ignition config][ignition] (generated from a [Container Linux Config][cl-configs]), or possibly a cloud-config, via user-data, which is covered in each platform's guide.

 Flatcar Linux gives you three essential tools: service discovery, container management and process management.
 Let's try each of them out.